Ingridsaeters/Ciliate-niche-evolution/00_phylogenies/01_reference_phylogeny/README.md

 cat all.18S28S.replaced.fasta | grep "Colpodellidea" | tr -d '>' > Colpodellidea.txt
 ```

-To remove duplicates, and process the files to have all taxon names on a single line separated by commas, the following for loop was run:
+Run the following for loop to remove duplicates, and process the files to have all taxon names on a single line separated by commas:

 ```
 for i in *txt; do sort $i | uniq | sed -E 's/(.*)/\1, /' | tr -d '\n' | sed -E 's/, $//' > "$i".csv ; done
 ```

-The script setup_constraint.pl was run to combine all the files.
+Run the script setup_constraint.pl to combine all the files.

 ## Create constraint tree